-- 1) Will ensure that all efforts to protect public from spill are in place, including traffic control. - 2) Will determine that location, frequency, type of environmental analysis, and other monitoring elements required to measure environmental impact of spill. - 3) Will make all required telephonic notifications and provide (or otherwise ensure that) results of all sample analyses to the San Diego County's Office of Environmental Health (DEHS) and the San Diego Regional Water Quality Control
+- 1) Will ensure that all efforts to protect public from spill are in place, including traffic control. - 2) Will determine the location, frequency, type of environmental analysis, and other monitoring elements required to measure environmental impact of spill. - 3) Will make all required telephonic notifications and provide (or otherwise ensure that) results of all sample analyses to the San Diego County's Office of Environmental Health (DEHS) and the San Diego Regional Water Quality Control Board (RWQCB) as soon as they are available.
+See also the Spill Emergency Response Plan (SERP) for Emergency Response to spills. - 4) Will confirm that results include: - 1) The date(s) the analyses were performed, - 2) The individual(s) who performed the analyases, - 3) The analytical technique or method used, and - 4) The results of such analyses. - 5) Request relevant records from Encina documenting maintenance and calibration of analytical equipment